jeet004a/Full-E-Commerce-Backend/README.md

 This project contains e-commerce website backend by using monolithic architecture

-# For Postman Collections, Please follow
+# For Postman Collection, Please follow
 E-Commerce.postman_collection.json